spicelang/spice/README.md

 The Spice grammar can be found [here](./src/grammar/Spice.g4) as a ANTLR grammar configuration file.

 ## Available target platforms

+Currently, Spice only offers stable support for x86_64/windows and x86_64/linux.
+But you can try to compile to the following architectures without any stability promises:

 - `aarch64`
 - `amdgpu`